Genxster1998/XPS9350-macOS/README.md

 ## Preparation

-This repository has been tested against Dell XP 9350 bios version `1.9.0` with Thunderbolt firmware `NVM 26.1`.
+This repository has been tested against Dell XP 9350 bios version `1.9.0`.
 For best results ensure this is the bios version of the target machine.

 ## UEFI Variables